Start date: ASAP

 We will be engaging everyone from policymakers to headteachers to school cooks, encouraging each of them to see the value in better quality school food for pupils.

+We’re on the hunt for a generalist rather than a specialist.
 You’ll be someone who can quickly build relationships (clients and colleagues), has a keen eye for detail, and is able to anticipate issues before they become problems.
-You’ll have a sense of urgency about you, and not be afraid to muck in to the most mundane of jobs.
+You’ll have a sense of urgency about you, and not be afraid to muck in to the most mundane of jobs (you can expect us to be right there with you).

 Working at Cast From Clay is about more than just client work.
 You’ll be someone with ideas.
 Someone who thinks outside the box.